suncoast-devs/handbook/lessons/misc-json/index.md

 The flexibility of the JSON format comes from its simplicity and lack of assumptions about the contents of our data.
 You will notice that there is no data type for Dates, Times, images, or other more complex structures.
-These representations of these types of data is up to the developer to specify how they will be represented using the primitive types JSON provides.
+The representations for these data types are up to the developer to specify how they will be represented, using the primitive types JSON provides.

 ## Prevalence